Davide-sd/GIMP-style-transfer/README.md

 4. Change permission to allow execution: `chmod +x GIMP-style-transfer.py`

+5. To complete the setup, you can either:
+    * use the interactive script: `python install/download.py`, or:
-5. Don't forget to apply the following steps: *Setting up Style Transfer* and/or *Setting up Artist Style Transfer* and/or *Setting up Arbitrary Style Transfer*.
+    * Manually applying the following steps: *Setting up Style Transfer* and/or *Setting up Artist Style Transfer* and/or *Setting up Arbitrary Style Transfer*.

 ### Setting up [Style Transfer](https://github.com/lengstrom/fast-style-transfer)